 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 In the opinion of management, all normal, recurring adjustments considered necessary for a fair presentation have been included.
-The consolidated balances at December 31, 2001 were derived from the audited financial statements included in our Annual Report on Form 10-K for 2001.
 The financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2001, included in the Annual Report on Form 10-K of Intuitive Surgical, Inc, filed with the Securities and Exchange Commission.
-The results for the interim period ended June 30, 2002 are not necessarily indicative of the results to be expected for the full year ending December 31, 2002 or future operating periods.
+The results for the interim period ended March 31, 2002 are not necessarily indicative of the results to be expected for the full year ending December 31, 2002 or future operating periods.